googlefonts/googlefonts.github.io/gf-guide/package.md

     → You obtain the link of the zip by right-clicking on it from the upstream repo.

-2. Once the `METADATA.pb` file has been filled out with all the required information, you can run the tool again, adding the `-p` otion, which makes a pull request to Google Fonts:
+2. Once the `METADATA.pb` file has been filled out with all the required information, you can run the tool again, adding the `-p` option, which makes a pull request to Google Fonts:

     ``` code
     gftools packager "Font Name" path/to/local/google/fonts -p